If you have started learning how to develop web applications with

 requirement.

-The understanding of Servlet API will never be
+The understanding of Servlet API will never be complete until we

 The following discussion will help you understand the idea.